Beer House Cantina arson

-On 22 July 2023, 28 year old José Luis Limón Espinoza set fire to a bar called Beer House Cantina near the US–Mexico border in San Luis Rio Colorado, Sonora, Mexico.
+On 22 July 2023, a 28 year old man set fire to a bar called Beer House Cantina near the US–Mexico border in San Luis Rio Colorado, Sonora, Mexico.

 Incident

 The arsonist arrived at the bar after midnight and stayed until 1:20am when he was removed for his disrespectful behaviour towards women.
 After being kicked out, he went to his truck to get some gasoline which he threw and ignited at the front of the bar.

 Victims

 12 people died at the scene, 7 men and 4 women and one woman later died on 10 August 2023 of her injuries at a hospital in Mexicali.
 Four others were injured.
 All the victims were adults except one 17-year-old.

 Investigation

 The perpetrator was arrested hours later while trying to escape through Sonoyta towards Arizona, United States.

 A police investigation concluded that the attack was not related to organized crime.
 The investigation also concluded that the bar had several fire safety hazards such as a lack of emergency exits, fire extinguishers and operated outside of the law.
 On 7 February 2024, the mayor of San Luis Rio Colorado Santos González Yescas stated that the municipality is not responsible for the fire safety of the bar.